HeroNode (HER) Price Hits $0.0001 on Major Exchanges

 - Huobi Token (HT) traded 0.3% lower against the dollar and now trades at $5.72 or 0.00017960 BTC.

-HeroNode (HER) is a coin.
-It launched on May 2nd, 2018.
+HeroNode (CRYPTO:HER) is a coin.
+Its launch date was May 2nd, 2018.
 HeroNode’s total supply is 2,000,000,000 coins and its circulating supply is 1,099,244,081 coins.
+HeroNode’s official Twitter account is @hero_node.
+HeroNode’s official message board is medium.com/@hero_node.
 The Reddit community for HeroNode is /r/HeroNodeOfficial and the currency’s Github account can be viewed here.
-HeroNode’s official message board is medium.com/@hero_node.
-HeroNode’s official Twitter account is @hero_node.
-HeroNode’s official website is heronode.io.
+The official website for HeroNode is heronode.io.

 According to CryptoCompare, “Hero Node is a blockchain based ecosystem for dApps, allowing development without the need to understand the complicated blockchain underlying technology.
 Hero Node utilizes the Hero Protocol to integrate different public blockchains and build a cross-blockchain, cross-development solution for dApps.
 Hero Node will also build a fully decentralized node network which contains multiple kinds of public chain and IPFS storage to support fully decentralized applications.
 HER is an ERC20 token that serves as a currency on the HeroNode ecosystem. “